AI recruiting in practice

 Research by Korn Ferry backed this up with close to two-thirds (63%) of talent acquisition professionals reporting the recruiting process at their company as much improved since AI was introduced.
 More than half said candidate selection via algorithm had resulted in a more accurate section for interviews, and roles filled faster.

-Benefits withstanding, there are concerns some AI tools could infringe privacy rights, with AI practices, such as facial recognition, considered unethical and beyond the needs required to appoint the best candidates.
+Benefits withstanding, there are concerns some AI tools could infringe privacy rights.
+AI practices, such as facial recognition, could be considered unethical and beyond the needs required to appoint the best candidates.

 There is still a lot of work to ensure that biases aren’t built into algorithms and that people without digital access to recruitment tools are not excluded from the process.

 Further AI concerns include reduced human interaction and a lack of human judgment; biases creeping in at all stages from programming to managing algorithm; instances of inaccuracy, especially where data was not accurate; potential PII data breaches, ethical issues, and a negative effect on addressing DI&E policies.